timm/tested/docs/onOptimize.md

 - e.g ISAMP: run ahead with mutants $m_1 \rightarrow m_2 \rightarrow m_3 ...$,
   reset to start when no further progress seen
 - e.g.  GSAT
-  - given N clauses to satisfiy, makes the change which minimizes the number of unsatisfied clauses
+  - given N clauses to satisfy, makes the change which minimizes the number of unsatisfied clauses
   - more generally this is called _local search_
-    -  sometimes mtuate at random
+    -  sometimes mutate at random
     - other times, do a hill climb on just on variable
     - its like sking: sometimes you ski in any direction
       - other times, you just see what happens if you only go backwards and forwards